tvvister/RxDivideAggregate/README.md

 ### Welcome to the RxDivideAggregate wiki!
-This page is about some problem you can encounter and solution for it.
+This page is about some problem you can encounter dealing with Rx and solution for it.
 Let's start with simple example:
 So imagine, you have **Observable\<FireStates\>**, where **FireStates** is thoughtful c# type for information about hundreds fire detectors states in your country.
 Suggest the infomation system has some features:
 1. In every FireStates there is information about only several fires.
 In other words you have dynamic count of states in Observable element.